 You will earn far more respect from you colleagues or employees when you do this than if you engage in doublespeak.

-3. Listen more than you talk, especially in sales situations
+3. Listen more than you speak, especially in sales situations

-4. As much as possible, listen without passing judgment
+4. Effective communication means you listen without passing judgment

-If you’re a manager or leader and this is your default ‘effective communication' position, then you need a communication re-set.
+If you’re a manager or leader and this is one of your default ‘effective communication’ methods, then you need a communication re-set.